For info about other logistics for the festival, please visit our Tickets & Plan page.

 Parking

-Accessible paid parking is available at the underground lot at the City Library located at the 400 South entrance.
-Additional ADA designated street parking is also located on 500 South between 300 E and State Street.
+Accessible paid parking is available at the underground lot at the Main Library located at the 400 South entrance.
+Additional ADA designated street parking is also located on 500 South between 300 East and State Street.

 Wheelchair Check-out